Data Quality Metric Library

 |

-The proportion of carriageway sections with a latest traffic estimate record less than 3 years old at the end of the reported financial year where the ONRC category is Primary Collector or Secondary Collector.
+The proportion of carriageway sections with a latest traffic estimate record less than three years old at the end of the reported financial year where the ONRC category is Primary Collector or Secondary Collector.

 Paired with: ESTIM2a, ESTIM2c